Tommy Edman Player Props: Cardinals vs. Giants

 Tommy Edman At The Plate

-- Edman is hitting .240 with 12 doubles, two triples, six home runs and 16 walks.
+- Edman is batting .237 with 12 doubles, two triples, six home runs and 17 walks.

-- Edman has driven home a run in 13 games this year (21.0%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on three occasions..
+- Edman has had at least one RBI in 20.6% of his games this season (13 of 63), with more than one RBI four times (6.3%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.